sajithrw/spark/sql/cmd_scripts/spark_sql.md

 ## Spark SQL cheat sheet for command line operations
 ### all the examples use SCALA language and spark-shell to perform command.

-Need to import sqlContext in to spark session before using__ `import spark.sqlContext`
+Need to import sqlContext in to spark session before using<br>
+`import spark.sqlContext`

 Import implicits from sqlContext__